azat-io/you-dont-know-js-ru/async & performance/ch3.md

 I think there's still hope for Promise error handling (post-ES6).
 I hope the powers that be will rethink the situation and consider this alternative.
 In the meantime, you can implement this yourself (a challenging exercise for the reader!), or use a *smarter* Promise library that does so for you!

-**Note:** This exact model for error handling/reporting is implemented in my *asynquence* Promise abstraction library, which will be discussed in Appendix A of this book.
+**Примечание** This exact model for error handling/reporting is implemented in my *asynquence* Promise abstraction library, which will be discussed in Appendix A of this book.

 ## Promise Patterns